sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-01.md

 You MUST include human-readable response.
 ```

 ### Let's review

 Congratulations, you have created your first AI agent!

 We have:
 - Used the `create_react_agent` function from the `langgraph.prebuilt` module to create a simple "coordinator" agent.
-The function imports the Azure OpenAI model already deployed and defined in `src/app/services/azure_open_ai.py` and returns an agent that can be used to generate completions.
+The function imports the Azure OpenAI model already deployed (during `azd up`) and defined in `src/app/services/azure_open_ai.py` and returns an agent that can be used to generate completions.
 - Defined a `call_coordinator_agent` function that invokes the agent and a `human_node` function that collects user input.
 - Created a state graph that defines the flow of the conversation and compiles it into a langgraph object.
 - Added an in-memory checkpoint to save the state of the conversation.

 We could run this and see it in action but before we do this, let's implement a second agent for our coorindator agent to transfer to.
 In this next activity, we are going to create a Customer Service Agent that our Coordinator Agent will transfer execution to on behalf of the user.

-## Activity 2: Create a Simple Customer Service Agent
+## Activity 4: Create a Simple Customer Service Agent

 In this activity, you will create a simple customer service agent that users interact with and generates completions using a large language model.

 We've created a coordinator agent that can route requests to different agents.
 Now, let's create a simple customer service agent that can respond to user queries.

 We'll cover **tools** in more detail in the next module, but we'll need to add our first tool (or rather a function that dynamically creates a tool) right here so that our coordinator agent can route requests to the customer service agent.

 ### Create Agent Transfer Tool